 Just like apartments or condos, townhouses come with homeownership association (HOA) fees.
 That’s because the shared areas in a townhouse lot are taken care of and maintained by the HOA.

 So if you are on a tight budget, don’t forget to account for HOA fees when calculating your monthly outlay.
+There are many similarly tricky aspects when buying a new home so click here to read some informative guides.

 The front and back lawns are under your control, but the communal areas, the parking lot, and any recreational areas are all under the HOA’s control.
 Also, rooftop maintenance might be your concern as well – make sure to check on this, as it can get pretty expensive to fix the roof.